 Riding a motorcycle is a cost-effective and exhilarating way of getting from one place to another.
 In an ideal world, you could safely ride your bike without having to worry about negligence on the part of other motorists, but the sad truth is that all too many people fail to drive in ways that are safe for all people on the road.
 However, a lot of people who drive cars, trucks and SUVs fail to meet these obligations by refusing to check their mirrors before changing lanes or otherwise disregarding the fact that they share the roads with motorcycles.
 This negligence can lead to devastating outcomes, especially for the person riding a motorcycle.
-If you were hurt in bike crash and want to discuss your case with a motorcycle accident lawyer in Allentown, contact the Law Offices of Greg Prosmushkin, P.C. today.
+If you were hurt in bike crash and want to discuss your case with a motorcycle accident lawyer, contact The Law Offices of Greg Prosmushkin, P.C. today.

 After the accident